FAQ | CanvasCamp

 Pre-Shrinking a Canvas Tent

 Canvas tents are like a pair of denim jeans; they shrink a little when you wash them.
-Shrinkage is beneficial for new tent.
+Shrinkage is beneficial for new tents.
 When the cotton fibers shrink the weave tightens, increasing the water resistance capabilities of the canvas.
 A brand new canvas tent when taken into the rain for the first time may "mist" in a driving rain; this is normal.
 When you first receive your tent - set it up in the backyard and hose it down, (or leave it up until it gets rained on) to pre-shrink your tent before your first adventure!

 [CORONA] How do I disinfect a tent?